 We collect your full name, email address, and country of residence.

-When you are registered by a Teacher at an Institution
+When you are registered by an Educator at an Institution

-We collect your full name, nickname, email address, and gender (if available).
-We also collect the registering Institution name and your School Year (where applicable).
+We collect your full name, nickname, email address, and gender (if available) as provided by your Educator(s).
+We also collect the registering Institution and your School Year (where applicable).

 We set your country of residence to the country of the registering Institution.